yvonne-yang/yvonne-yang/README.md

 Hello friend, how's it going?

 I study computer engineering at the University of Toronto.
 Learning about learning fascinates me.
 I love all the different fields under cognitive science.
-As of now, I have decided to dive deep into the algorithms and theoretical aspects of AI/ML.
+After dabbling in AI/ML, I am now considering a journey into neuroscience...
 My current earworm is [Haley Heynderickx](https://www.youtube.com/watch?v=w39qx5X_Owg).

 **What I'm working on**
-A paper reading group, autonomous vehicle planning team (aUToronto), some course-related ML projects, reading Russell and Norvig's AI...
+A Capstone on exoskeleton prosthesis control, a topics course in neuromodulation, learning about compilers, mobile development...

 **Chat with me**
 email: yvonne.y.yang@outlook.com ◆ linkedin: [yvonne-y-yang](https://linkedin/in/yvonne-y-yang)